-Roughly 67,000 children each year experience a minor to a severe accident in the kitchen, 43,000 of whom were under the age of 5.
+Roughly 67,000 children each year experience a minor to a severe accident in the kitchen, 43,000 of whom are under the age of 5.
 Even the most baby-proofed home can still be a dangerous environment for a young child who hasn’t quite found their feet yet.
 58,000 children a year also have accidents on stairs, as they are very easy to tumble down.
 Whilst some accidents are unavoidable, what steps can we take to make the lives of children a little bit safer?

-Being Prepared for Emergencies
+Being prepared for emergencies

-- Removing electrical cords which run under your carpet
+- Removing electrical cords which run under your carpet.

 - If you must keep a firearm, keep it in a locked, hidden safe, storing bullets separately.